-Since around 2014, the popularity of Chromebooks has seen a steady increase—not just in the K-12 educational sector (although they have been pretty dominant there) but also in workplaces where Chromebooks’ unique mix of affordability, easy management and ultra-portability checks all the right boxes.
+For about 10 years now, the popularity of Chromebooks has seen a steady increase—not just in the K-12 educational sector (although they have been pretty dominant there) but also in workplaces where Chromebooks’ unique mix of affordability, easy management, and ultra-portability checks all the right boxes.

 How PrinterLogic simplifies Chromebook printing

 Unlike many conventional enterprise printing solutions, PrinterLogic prioritizes seamless integration and flexibility of deployment over commandeering functionality.
-This means it acts as a crucial enhancement to Chromebook printing rather than a straight-up alternative to Google Cloud print—although it’s certainly powerful and full-featured enough to be implemented in that way too.
+This means it acts as a crucial enhancement to Chromebook printing rather than a straight-up alternative to Google Cloud Print—although it’s certainly powerful and full-featured enough to be implemented in that way too.

-That means Chromebook users can open a machine for the very first time and start printing to an authorized printer right away without resorting to calling the help desk.
+That means Chromebook users can open a machine for the very first time and start printing to an authorized printer right away without resorting to calling the helpdesk.

-For example, using PrinterLogic’s intuitive console, admins can specify precisely which users can print and to which printers—yet they can do so without resorting to the Group Policy Objects (GPOs) and scripts that they've traditionally been forced to rely on.
-With PrinterLogic, you'll never have to deal with GPOs again.
+For example, using PrinterLogic’s centralized console, you can specify which printers users can print to—yet you can do so without resorting to the Group Policy Objects (GPOs) and scripts that you’ve traditionally been forced to rely on.
+Deployments take just a few clicks.

-PrinterLogic’s optional print-and-release method also adds a secure aspect to Chromebook printing.
-In this scenario, when Chromebook users print, the job is held until they specifically choose to execute it on their desired printer.
-In addition to being more convenient for highly mobile Chromebook users who rarely print to the same printer twice, this keeps jobs from being left exposed in the output tray.
-Another option that plays into secure printing is the ability to automatically delete jobs that were not released using this method.
+PrinterLogic’s optional Secure Release Printing method also adds a security aspect to Chromebook printing.
+When Chromebook users print, their print job is held until they specifically choose to execute it on their desired printer.
+In addition to being more convenient for highly mobile Chromebook users who rarely print to the same printer twice, this keeps jobs from being left exposed in the output tray—one of the leading causes of internal theft.

-Increasing print availability in your Chromebook environment
+Increasing print availability for Chromebooks

-If PrinterLogic stopped at increased ease of management and added secure-printing capabilities, that might be enough for some organizations.
-But our on-premises and cloud-based enterprise printing solutions also ensure a highly available printing infrastructure that can withstand enterprise-scale challenges.
+If PrinterLogic stopped at increased ease of management and enhanced secure printing capabilities, that might be enough for some organizations.
+But our on-prem and cloud-native enterprise printing solutions also ensure a highly available printing infrastructure that can withstand enterprise-scale challenges.

 And this one examines Chromebook printing more generally.
 It highlights the compromises demanded by conventional enterprise printing solutions that can negate the benefits of Chromebook deployments—and how PrinterLogic can help.